updates5 Things to Consider Before Starting a Car Park Refurbishment

 Not all cracking is structural.

-And not all leaks come from the top deck.
+And water ingress does not always originate from the top deck.

 • Common mistakes include: